feedsbrain/instabot-docker/README.md

 |   IG_UNFOLLOW_INACTIVE    |                                                           Unfollow Condition:<br/>Unfollow those who have not<br/>posted in a while (inactive)                                                           |         True          |
 | IG_UNFOLLOW_PROBABLY_FAKE |                                                     Unfollow Condition:<br/>Unfollow accounts which skewed<br/>follow/follower ratio (probably fake)                                                     |         True          |
 |   IG_UNFOLLOW_SELEBRAM    |                                                Unfollow Condition:<br/>Unfollow (celebrity) accounts with too many<br/>followers and not enough following                                                |         False         |

+# Credits

+All credits goes to the [instabot.py](https://github.com/instabot-py/instabot.py) team as my involvement is just packaging their work to docker image as I personally use to help me to do my job maintaining multiple accounts.